olemon1/CA2020_instructions/CA2020_README.md

 ```
 (Note that you do NOT need to use every bot in the default list for your project.
 You can pick and choose the ones you need.)

-The default `PRIORITY_BOTS` list that you will have to add your own bot in is:
+The default `PRIORITY_BOTS` list that you will have to add your own bot into is:

 ```python
 PRIORITY_BOTS: